shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 compile 'com.squareup.retrofit2:retrofit:2.1.0'
 compile 'com.squareup.retrofit2:converter-gson:2.1.0'

-compile 'android.arch.lifecycle:runtime:1.0.0-alpha1'
+compile 'android.arch.lifecycle:runtime:1.0.0'
-compile 'android.arch.lifecycle:extensions:1.0.0-alpha1'
+compile 'android.arch.lifecycle:extensions:1.0.0-alpha9-1'
-annotationProcessor 'android.arch.lifecycle:compiler:1.0.0-alpha1'
+annotationProcessor 'android.arch.lifecycle:compiler:1.0.0-alpha9-1'
 {% endhighlight %}

 Next we will create the entities.

 Enter the following URL in your browser [https://api.github.com/repos/square/retrofit/issues](https://api.github.com/repos/square/retrofit/issues) to get a list of JSON objects.
-Grab one one JSON object and head to the follwoing site: [jsonschema2pojo](http://www.jsonschema2pojo.org/) and paste the copies JSON object in the text area.
+Grab one one JSON object and head to the following site: [jsonschema2pojo](http://www.jsonschema2pojo.org/) and paste the copies JSON object in the text area.
 Select source type as `JSON` and Annotation Style as `GSON` since we will be using GSON converter to convert JSON to entity.

 Now click preview and grab the generated code.
 Create 2 entities `Issue` and `User`.